 The WSSSM opened on Snoqualmie Pass on October 10, 2015.
 The Summit at Snoqualmie is Washington’s most visited ski resort, the location is convenient to reach by the largest population center in the state and I-90 is one of the most heavily traveled east-west freeways in the United States.
 A new development on Snoqualmie Pass, led by Bryce Phillips of Evo and evolution projects, provides the perfect location for the WSSSM directly opposite the Summit Inn/Traveler’s Rest at the top of the Pass.
-Phase I of the development of this 5-acre parcel is complete with the occupancy of 24 townhomes and an additional 6 available for sale.
+Phase I of the development of this 5-acre parcel is complete with the occupancy of 30 townhomes.
 WSSSM is housed between the Commonwealth Café and Dru Bru Tap Room & Brewery—both of which provide substantial number of walk-in museum visitors.
 WSSSM has 1,200 square feet of museum space plus 400 square feet of mezzanine.

 The Washington State Ski and Snowboard Museum (WSSSM) received IRS approval as a 501(c) 3 non-profit.
 The Ancient Skiers and the NW Ski Museum & Hall of Fame have both been very supportive of WSSSM and its location on Snoqualmie Pass.